 Edmond & Lily Safra

-They commissioned the award-winning Italian architect, interior and product designer Renzo Mongiardino to create the opulent interior design.
+They commissioned the award-winning Italian architect and interior and product designer Renzo Mongiardino to create the opulent interior design.
 Style guru Mica Ertegün was commissioned to create her magic on the decoration of the second-floor bedrooms.

 The Safras were renowned for hosting large and extravagant parties at the villa.
 In one such event in 1988, the guest list was so extensive that there was a party on a Friday and another on Monday.
-Female guests were given an ornate enameled box with a portrait of the villa.
-Tulips were flown in from Holland, famous chef Roger Verge of the Moulin de Mougins arranged the food and the music was provided by Safra's favorite musicians, the Brazilian band leader Sergio Mendes, who had flown in from California with his entire orchestra, and pianist David Wood who had flown in from the UK with his quartet.
-The party was described by author John Fairchild as the "ultimate in conspicuous consumption.”
+Female guests were given an ornate enamelled box with a portrait of the villa.
+Tulips were flown in from Holland, famous chef Roger Verge of, the Moulin de Mougins, arranged the food and the music was provided by Safra's favourite musicians, the Brazilian band leader Sergio Mendes, who had flown in from California with his entire orchestra, and pianist David Wood who had flown in from the UK with his quartet.
+Author John Fairchild described the party as the "ultimate in conspicuous consumption.”

 FILM STILL THE RED SHOES | ©The Criterion Collection